-- 2 (iii) the state standards in English language arts; - 3 (f) make clear that a parent has the right to select American sign language, English A SPOKEN 4 LANGUAGE, A SIGNED LANGUAGE, or both, as the language to be used for the child's language acquisition and 5 developmental milestones; - (g) make clear that the parent resource is not a formal assessment of language development and that a parent's observations of a child may differ from formal assessment data presented at a meeting to discuss an individualized family service plan or individualized education program; - (h) make clear that a parent may bring the parent resource to an individualized family service plan or individualized education program meeting to share the parent's observations about the child's development; and - (i) include fair, balanced, and comprehensive information about languages, communication modes, and available services and programs. - (3) The department and the office of public instruction shall disseminate the parent resource on their websites. - (4) (a) (i) On or before March 1, 2024, the department and the office of public instruction shall provide the language development advisory committee provided for in [section 2] with a list of existing language developmental milestones from existing standardized norms.
-Each agency shall provide any relevant information it holds regarding the language developmental milestones for possible inclusion in the parent resource. - (ii) The language developmental milestones must be aligned with the agencies' existing infant, toddler, and preschool guidelines, the existing instrument used to assess the development of children with disabilities pursuant to federal law, and the state standards in English language arts. - (b) On or before June 1, 2024, the advisory committee shall recommend language developmental milestones to be selected for the parent resource. - (c) On or before June 30, 2024, the department and the office of public instruction shall inform the advisory committee of language developmental milestones selected for inclusion in the parent resource.
+- (iii) the state standards in English language arts; - (f) make clear that a parent has the right to select a spoken language, a signed language, or both, as the language to be used for the child's language acquisition and developmental milestones; - (g) make clear that the parent resource is not a formal assessment of language development and that a parent's observations of a child may differ from formal assessment data presented at a meeting to discuss an individualized family service plan or individualized education program; - (h) make clear that a parent may bring the parent resource to an individualized family service plan or individualized education program meeting to share the parent's observations about the child's development; and - (i) include fair, balanced, and comprehensive information about languages, communication modes, and available services and programs. - (3) The department and the office of public instruction shall disseminate the parent resource on their websites. - (4) (a) (i) On or before March 1, 2024, the department and the office of public instruction shall provide the language development advisory committee provided for in [section 2] with a list of existing language developmental milestones from existing standardized norms.
+Each agency shall provide any relevant information it holds regarding the language developmental milestones for possible inclusion in the parent resource. - (ii) The language developmental milestones must be aligned with the agencies' existing infant, toddler, and preschool guidelines, the existing instrument used to assess the development of children with disabilities pursuant to federal law, and the state standards in English language arts. - (b) On or before June 1, 2024, the advisory committee shall recommend language developmental milestones to be selected for the parent resource. - (c) On or before June 30, 2024, the department and the office of public instruction shall inform the advisory committee of language developmental milestones selected for inclusion in the parent resource. - Section 2.
+Language development advisory committee.
+(1) There is a language development advisory committee consisting of at least 10 but no more than 15 volunteers selected collaboratively by the director of the department and the superintendent of public instruction from among names submitted by statewide associations representing deaf and hard-of-hearing individuals and families of deaf and hard-of-hearing children.